 Most butterflies fly through the air at speeds of about 4.9-12.4 mph (8-20 km/h).
 This is faster than a walking person or someone driving a bicycle.
 But they can be even faster than this.
 Some butterflies can even keep up with a car in town traffic: The skipper and the hawk moth reach speeds between 31 and 37.2 mph (50 and 60 km/h) – not only for a short while, but also when traveling longer distances.

 The Biggest Butterfly

-The Guinness Book of Records lists Queen Alexandra’s birdwing as the world’s biggest butterfly, with a wingspan of 11 inch (28 cm) and a weight of 0.98 oz (28 g).
-Meanwhile this record has been surpassed by the Brazilian giant owl with a wingspan of 11.8 inch (30 cm).
+The Guinness Book of Records lists Queen Alexandra’s birdwing as the world’s biggest butterfly, with a wingspan of 11 inches (28 cm) and a weight of 0.98 oz (28 grams).
+Meanwhile this record has been surpassed by the Brazilian giant owl with a wingspan of 11.8 inches (30 cm).